 Space Waveforms: The waveforms that are used for these applications often are unique to the space environment.
 For example, NASA utilizes a selected set of waveforms that correspond to frequency allocations and existing space assets.
 The data rates range from low (Kbps) to high (Mbps), and the frequencies range from low (MHz) to high (GHz).
-The architecture will have applicability greater than 2 GHz.
 The waveforms used often will be deployed on a variety of platforms that scale in size and capabilities.
 A response might include a mapping from a Consultative Committee for Space Data Systems (CCSDS) waveform definition to an SDR definition.

 Small Space Market: The number of radios built for space use is much lower than most terrestrial markets.
 The cost to develop and maintain the open architecture must be in proportion to the overall market.
 Aligning with other open architecture designs and standards is desired to reduce the architecture cost.
 This alignment must be balanced with the need to tailor the architecture for the constraints of the space domain.
 It is anticipated that this specification will be size agnostic and capable of being utilized on CubeSats.

+Thus, as shown in Figure 1, the intent of this RFP is to expand SCA and the SWRadio specification to support both terrestrial and space-based communications.

+Figure 1: Space Communication Architecture – A Network of Networks

+Examples of benefits to be provided by the proposed STI specification are the following:

+Provide flexibility with broad application through adaptability and evolution to many space mission types from 2015 to 2030 and beyond (scalability and flexibility).

+Increase the reliability and decrease the development time and cost of deployed SDR capabilities.

+Leverage existing or developing standards, resources, and experience.

+Enable waveform portability and reusability between compliant SDR platforms.

+Leverage software and firmware design and implementation processes and tools to lower risk and increase reliability.

+Accommodate technology advances with minimal rework (extensibility).

+Be adaptable to evolving requirements (adaptability).

+Allow software modification later in development cycle or post-deployment.

+Enable cognitive radio concepts.

+Allow vendors to work on different parts of the radio at once.

+Ensure updates to one part do not affect the other parts of the radio.

+Promote solutions from multiple vendors and vendor independence.

+Be interoperable with existing radios.

 Scope of Proposals Sought

-The proposals sought through the STI RFP are expected to extend the SWRadio specification to incorporate space-based components tempered by space requirements for interoperability, reconfigurability, reprogrammability (static, possibly mission/mission only), reliability, scalability, modularity, extensibility and waveform portability.
+The proposals sought through the STI RFP are expected to extend the SWRadio specification to incorporate space-based components and, at the same time, accommodate space requirements for interoperability, reconfigurability, reprogrammability (static, possibly mission/mission only), reliability, scalability, modularity, extensibility and waveform portability.

-Figure 2 illustrates a package diagram depicting the notional relationship between the relevant existing SWRadio OMG packages and dependencies with a potential set of space specification artifacts.
-This figure serves to illustrate how the existing SWRadio specification can be extended to define a PIM and PSM for Space Software Radio Components to serve space domain requirements associated with the Space Telecommunications Radio System (STRS [STRS]) and the Mission Requirements.
+Figure 2 is a package diagram depicting the notional relationship between the relevant existing SWRadio and future Space specifications and their dependencies with a potential set of space specific requirements/artifacts, all depicted as Packages.
+This figure serves to illustrate how the existing SWRadio specification (i.e., SWRadio_PIM and SWRadio_PSM – shown in blue) can be extended to define a PIM and PSM for Space Software Radio Components (i.e., Space_PIM and Space_PSM – shown in green) to serve the space domain requirements associated with the Space Telecommunications Radio System (STRS [STRS]) and Mission Requirements.
 Requirements derived from these sources will be described later in this document.

 Figure 2 – STRS Relationship to OMG SWRADIO

-There are three candidate MDA-based categories where space SDR components (waveform and platform) can be allocated (the SWRadio PSM is not included here as it would be a terrestrial sibling to the Space PSM – different platform and waveforms):
+There are three candidate MDA-based categories where space SDR components (waveform and platform) can be allocated (the SWRadio PSM is not included here as it would be a terrestrial sibling to the Space PSM albeit different platform and waveforms):

 SWRadio specification: Waveform and/or platform components that can be generalized to any device agnostic radio set (land/sea, air, space).